 presence of God for us.
 The essence of His ministry was when He ascended to

-heaven and was accepted by the Father, representing us who will one day follow
+heaven and was accepted by the Father, representing us all.

 (104f) Thy kingdom come